From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Problem 4: Can’t invest in infrastructure when needed

-The Three Core Problems (And Their Solutions)
+The Three Core Reserve-Building Problems (and Their Solutions)

 Problem 1: 30% allocation required expense cutting